 EWG is a leader in the effort to reform toxic chemical policy to ensure that all products are safe, especially for children.
-The government and consumers know little or nothing about of the safety of the the over 80,000 chemicals that can be used in consumer products.
+The government and consumers know little or nothing about the safety of more than 80,000 chemicals that can be used in consumer products.

 The Latest on Chemical Policy

 Everybody – environmentalists and chemical industry executives alike – wants to reform the Toxic Substances Control Act.
 “Outdated” doesn’t begin to describe a law that was cumbersome and weak on the day President Ford signed it – Oct.
 11, 1976, to be exact – the day the Chinese government arrested the Gang of Four and the top-selling single was Disco Duck Part I.

 These days, legislation rarely makes it through Congress without support from interest groups on both sides of the issue, forcing lawmakers to draft bills that are largely balanced.
 Now, however, the American people are being pushed by big polluters to accept “chemical safety” legislation advanced by one of Washington’s most ardent anti-environmental advocates, Sen. David Vitter (R-La.), that has virtually zero support in the environmental and public health communities.Read More

 Ken Cook tells the Senate Environment and Public Works Committee that a chemical-industry backed bill would severely undermine public health and the environment.Read More

 Environmental Working Group president Ken Cook told the Senate Environment and Public Works Committee today that toxic chemicals “are polluting people’s bodies – our blood, our fatty tissue and even breast milk.”Read More

 What you can’t see can be deadly: virtually invisible, yet absolutely lethal asbestos fibers lead to environmental and occupational diseases that claim the lives of 30 Americans every day.Read More